 The catering was quite ordinary.
 The lack of warm food selections aside from the soup made us decide on this 3-star rating.
 Catering tables were refilled on time and dining tables were cleaned fast.

 Friendliness of the Customer Service

 Dan Lounge in the concourse C is a good lounge.
-Paying 36 euros for a single visit gives you enough value for you money.
+Paying 36 euros for a single visit gives you enough value for your money.
 You get a relaxing atmosphere to wait for your flights and tasty snacks and drinks.
-The lounge would be even better if it had toilets and showers and that if it was a little bigger.
+The lounge would be even better if it had toilets and showers and if it was a little bigger.